jhanvisharma507/Netflix-Data-Analysis/README.md

 # Netflix Data Analysis using Python
+This project performs exploratory data analysis(EDA) on Netflix dataset to identify patterns.

-📊 Project Description
+📊 Project Description:
-This project analyzes Netflix dataset to uncover insights about content distribution, trends over time, and audience targeting.It performs exploratory data analysis(EDA) on Netflix dataset to identify patterns.
+This project analyzes Netflix dataset to uncover insights about content distribution, trends over time, and audience targeting.

 🛠 Tools Used
 - Python